Princess Raiyah bint Hussein

-Princess Raiyah bint Al Hussein (راية بنت الحسين; born 9 February 1986) is the younger daughter of King Hussein of Jordan and Queen Noor.
+Princess Raiyah bint Al Hussein (راية بنت الحسين; born 9 February 1986) is the youngest daughter of King Hussein of Jordan and Queen Noor.
 She has two brothers, Hamzah and Hashem, as well as an elder sister, Princess Iman.
 She is a half-sister to King Abdullah II of Jordan.

 Early life and education

 Princess Raiyah was born on 9 February 1986 at King Hussein Medical Center in Wadi Al-Seer, Amman, She is youngest daughter of the four children of Hussein of Jordan and Queen Noor of Jordan.
 She attended the United World College of the Atlantic in Wales and received her undergraduate degree in Japanese at the University of Edinburgh.
 She took a year abroad studying at Ritsumeikan University in Japan.
 She received a postgraduate degree in Japanese literature from Columbia University.

 She later moved to Tokyo, where she spent three years working in the field of human development.

 Currently, Princess Raiyah is a graduate student studying a PhD in the Department of Asian Languages and Cultures on "the reception of medieval warrior narratives in Japan and the Arab World and their impact upon the construction of national identities" at the University of California, Los Angeles (UCLA).